Understanding Principal Component Analysis (PCA): Theory

 \end{align}

-where $\bm{w}$ is the coefficient vector $(w_1, w_2)^\T$ and means the direction of the projection axis.
-Therefore, the objective of principal component analysis is to find the projection axis with the maximum variance, in other words, to find such a coefficient vector $\bm{w}$.
+Here, $\bm{w}$ is the coefficient vector $(w_1, w_2)^\T$ and represents the direction of the projection axis.
+Therefore, the purpose of principal component analysis is to find the projection axis where variance is maximized, in other words, to find such a coefficient vector $\bm{w}$.

 \begin{align}\bar{y} &= \f{1}{n} \sum_{i=1}^n y^{(i)} \n&= \f{1}{n} \sum_{i=1}^n \( w_1 x_1^{(i)} + w_2 x_2^{(i)} \)\ \ \because (\eq{eq:proj2}) \n&= w_1 \bar{x}_1 + w_2 \bar{x}_2 \ \ \because \textstyle (\bar{x} \equiv \f{1}{n} \sum_i x^{(i)})\label{eq:mean}\end{align}